dmd-program/dmd-100/topics/what_is_design.md

 12. Good design allows a user to perform optimally in engaging reality
 13. Good design can be delivered, installed, and repaired conveniently

-Unfortunately, these lists do little to explain the process behind good design work.
+While inspiring, these lists do little to explain the process behind good design work.
 Design studio, Intrastructures, has written a list that explains what design means to them, and the approaches that drive their design process.
-From their website [1], "We define design as...
+From their website [2], "We define design as...

 1. **Dissecting ubiquity. **Remaining curious to the obvious
 2. **Managing complexity. **Mapping our contemporary infrastructure in order to reveal opportunities